Legeovany/Legeovany/README.md

 ## About me

 <p>
-Experienced and results-driven Software Engineer with a proven track record of leading test automation processes with knowledge in JavaScript, Node.js and Java, specialized in API and Front-end testing.
-Adept at test automation development, software testing, end-to-end testing, and framework innovation, I bring a wealth of expertise to the field.
-In addition to my technical proficiency, I play a pivotal role in the development of new system features, bug fixing, software design, optimization of pipeline, agile development workflows, and ensuring both reliability and scalability through code review.<br>
-Extensive experience in both front-end and back-end aspects, with strong focus on JavaScript and Node.js, where I develop back-end applications and web APIs leveraging the power of Express.js.<br>
-Furthermore, I have expertise in essential tools such as Cypress, Rest Assured, Selenium, JUnit, JMeter, Jira, Jenkins, Azure DevOps, GitHub, Postman, Figma, Fastify, TypeScript, Prisma, SQL, MongoDB, AI, scrum methodology and more.<br>
-I bring a unique blend of technical prowess, leadership skills, and a passion for innovation, making me a valuable asset in the dynamic field of software development.<br>
+Experienced Software Engineer with a proven track record in leading test automation processes, specializing in API and Front-end testing.
+With strong knowledge in JavaScript, Node.js, and Java, I excel in test automation development, software testing, and end-to-end testing, driving innovation in frameworks.
+I contribute significantly to feature development, bug fixing, software design, and optimization of agile development workflows.
+With extensive experience in both front-end and back-end aspects, I leverage JavaScript and Node.js, particularly in developing back-end applications and web APIs.<br> Additionally, I possess expertise in essential tools such as Cypress, Rest Assured, Selenium, JUnit, JMeter, Jira, Jenkins, Azure DevOps, GitHub, Postman, Figma, Fastify, TypeScript, Prisma, SQL, MongoDB, AI and more.
+Known for my technical prowess, leadership abilities, and commitment to innovation, I am well-equipped to thrive in the dynamic field of software development.<br>

+Let's connect and explore how my passion and experience can contribute to your projects or organization.
+Feel free to reach out for opportunities, collaborations, or discussions on how we can work together to achieve your goals.<br>
 </p>